bright-dev/bright/doc/source/FCComp.rst

 .. method:: FCComp.writeIsoPass()

-    This method is responsible for adding a new pass to the output file "``{FCComp.name}Isos.txt``" for this component.
-Additionally, this is where :attr:`PassNum` is incremented by one.
-This function is therefore seen as the last step for any component in every pass.
+    This method is responsible for adding a new pass to the output text file "``{FCComp.name}Isos.txt``" for this component.
 Further calculations should not be performed after :meth:`writeIsoPass` has been called.

     This function has one very important subtlety: it does not write out mass streams data.
     Rather, input columns are given as normalized isotopic vectors (:attr:`MassStream.MassStream.comp`).